-- (g) State and use the equation $E = mc^2$, where E is the energy, m is the mass and c is the speed of light. - (h) Convert between mass and energy using appropriate conversion factors. - 8.1.7 Fission and fusion as sources of energy
+- (g) State and use the equation $E = mc^2$, where E is the energy, m is the mass and c is the speed of light. - (h) Convert between mass and energy using appropriate conversion factors.

-- (a) Explain the terms nuclear fusion and nuclear fission - (b) Write down nuclear equations representing fission and fusion reactions given sufficient information. - (c) Describe the fission of uranium. - (d) Discuss the pros and cons of using nuclear energy with particular reference to carbon free energy. - (e) Calculate the energy released during given fusion and fission reactions.
+- (a) Explain the terms nuclear fusion and nuclear fission. - (b) Write down nuclear equations representing fission and fusion reactions given sufficient information. - (c) Describe the fission of uranium. - (d) Discuss the pros and cons of using nuclear energy with particular reference to carbon free energy. - (e) Calculate the energy released during given fusion and fission reactions.